 A priceless gift of culture and history

-On Crete, you’ll find some of the most significant attractions in Greece: famous archaeological sites such as the Minoan palaces of Knossos, Phaistos, Malia and Kato Zakros.
+On Crete island, you’ll find some of the most significant attractions in Greece: famous archaeological sites such as the Minoan palaces of Knossos, Phaistos, Malia and Kato Zakros.
 You’ll also visit important monasteries, some built in the 15th century or even earlier, including the Preveli Monastery in southern Rethymno, the monasteries in southern Heraklion and the historic Arkadi and Toplous monasteries.

 You’ll be transported to another time wandering around the castles erected by Venetians and Byzantines.
 Particularly noteworthy are Kastelli in Chania, the Fortezza in Rethymno, the castle of Heraklion, Frangokastello in southern Chania, the Kazarma Castle in Sitia, and the Monte Forte in Lassithi.
 Leave time for the fascinating museums, particularly the Museum of Natural History and the Historical Museum of Crete.
 In Myrtia, there is also the Nikos Kazantzakis Museum and in Fodele you’ll find the El Greco Museum.

 Cretan hospitality displays the same characteristics as the island’s famous landscape: grand, generous and infinitely welcoming.
 Families are only too happy to share the island’s many specialities – a dakos salad, free-flowing raki or the experience of the mantinades, poems often accompanied by a Cretan lyre or lute.
-Wise old men recount memories of the island’s rich, and often troubled, past or tales of the vendettas between feuding families.
+Wise old men recount memories of Crete island’s rich, and often troubled, past or tales of the vendettas between feuding families.
 And there are also stories of the great loves and friendships that characterise a proud and family-orientated people.

 A paradise for thrill-seekers, hikers and nature lovers

-Crete is the ideal destination for all kinds of sports and activities in nature.
+Crete, Greece is the ideal destination for all kinds of sports and activities in nature.
 For canyoning and hiking, the gorges offer unparalleled beauty.
 The largest and most famous is Samaria, with its world-renowned Portes (Iron Gates).
 Other noteworthy canyons are Amba, Tripiti, Kourtaliotiko, Kamaraiko (the longest), Ha (the so-called ‘king of Cretan gorges’), and Ethias and Eligas.
 You’ll hike across these landscapes of sublime beauty and diversity and, for off-road and 4x4, you’ll zig and zag along Crete’s dirt roads.
 Meanwhile, the cosmopolitan resorts in both the north and south of the island are ideal for water sports and scuba diving.

-Home of the Mediterranean diet
+Crete island: Home of the Mediterranean diet

 You’ll eat to your heart’s content, whether enjoying gourmet gastronomy or a simple homemade rusk salad with sea salt, extra-virgin olive oil, artichokes and cheese.
 Discover the secrets of a Cretan diet, long considered one of the healthiest in the world.